shlomnissan/gl3x/README.md

 ## Asset Generation Pipeline

 GL3X does not parse raw assets at runtime.
-Instead, assets are preprocessed using asset_builder, a command-line tool built with `GL3X_BUILD_TOOLS`.
+Instead, assets are preprocessed using asset_builder, a command-line tool built with `VGLX_BUILD_TOOLS`.
 It converts raw asset formats into compact, runtime-ready formats.

 #### Supported Formats